-In March, USD/TRY breached the closely-watched 4.0 handle (4.034), marking yet another all-time low in the lira’s value and penciling in 2018 as the sixth calendar year from the past seven, and the ninth from the past thirteen, that a record low has been achieved.
+In May, USD/TRY reached 4.289, marking yet another all-time low in the lira’s value.
+2018 is now the sixth calendar year from the past seven, and the ninth from the past thirteen, in which a record low has been achieved.

-Investors continue to be frightened away from the lira and from Turkish assets in general by inflation, which in 2018 continues to run in double figures.
-In the year to February, core inflation stood at an extraordinary 12%.
+Investors continue to be frightened away from the lira and from Turkish assets in general by inflation, which continues to run in double figures.
+In April, annual core inflation stood at 12.2%.

 Given the Turkish central bank’s failure to act on inflation in the form of an increase to its benchmark interest rate, questions have been raised over the bank’s independence (President Erdogan is well known to hold a dislike for high interest rates).

-Other issues weighing on the lira include Turkey’s current account deficit, which has more than doubled within the past year; a significant deterioration in US-Turkey relations, due to diverging foreign policies for conflict-engulfed Syria; and threats to global trade from new US tariffs.
+Other issues weighing on the lira in 2018 have included Turkey’s current account deficit, which has more than doubled within the past year; a significant deterioration in US-Turkey relations, due to diverging foreign policies for conflict-engulfed Syria; threats to global trade from new US tariffs and firmer US yields.

-Unless the Turkish central bank raises interest rates quickly, the lira is likely to continue underperforming according to analysts at XM and BNP Paribas.
+Unless Turkish interest rates are raised quickly, the lira will continue underperforming, thinks BNP Paribas.

 The interactive chart below shows the TRY to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.